Calico Spanish Stories Online vs. Risas y Sonrisas

-Calico Spanish Homeschool and Risas y Sonrisas Homeschool are both programs of similar length designed by experienced elementary-level Spanish teachers.
+Calico Spanish Stories Online and Risas y Sonrisas are both programs of similar length designed by experienced elementary-level Spanish teachers.
 Both programs help very young children learn Spanish with a full range of fun supplementary materials, including activity books and music.
 Both include connections that aid in early literacy and some math skills.

-Beyond these similarities, we note a number of differences that will help you make the best choice for your family’s Spanish learning journey.
-Calico Spanish Homeschool is a video story-based curriculum that can easily be implemented by families with little to no prior Spanish knowledge.
-The Video Stories that are the core of Calico Spanish Homeschool are based on the way research says children acquire language: through comprehensible input and interaction presented in achievable chunks.
+Beyond these similarities, we note a number of differences that will help you make the best choice for your students’ Spanish learning journey.
+Calico Spanish Stories online is a video story-based curriculum that can easily be implemented by teachers with little to no prior Spanish knowledge.
+The Video Stories that are the core of Calico Spanish Stories Online are based on the way research says children acquire language: through comprehensible input and interaction presented in achievable chunks.
 Our program, including all music, activity sheets, input, and suggested practice activities, focuses on meaningful language use above explicit grammar instruction and discrete vocabulary worksheets that have almost no useful application at the early elementary level.

 No Spanish knowledge required

-Parents who don’t speak Spanish have limited options for helping their young children effectively acquire real-world Spanish speaking skills at home.
-Doing so requires a program with enough support and explanation so at least the parent/guide can know exactly what is going on, but also requires language presented in a meaningful context for children to comprehend and acquire naturally without distracting explanation or translation.
-Calico Spanish Homeschool was designed specifically so that parents who have no prior Spanish knowledge can effectively create a Spanish learning experience in their home.
-Such families will find it more difficult to see success with their children using Risas y Sonrisas.
+Schools who cannot find or afford a Spanish-speaking teacher have limited options for helping their young learners effectively acquire real-world Spanish speaking skills.
+Doing so requires a program with enough support and explanation so at least the facilitating teacher can know exactly what is going on, but also requires language presented in a meaningful context for children to comprehend and acquire naturally without distracting explanation or translation.
+Calico Spanish Stories Online was designed specifically so that leaders who have no prior Spanish knowledge can effectively create a Spanish learning experience for children.
+Such schools will find it more difficult to see success with their students using Risas y Sonrisas.

 Comprehensible input towards achievable goals